rlberry-py/rlberry/docs/index.rst

     # Environments and Agents have their own seeder and rng.
-    # When writing your own agents and inheriring from the Agent class,
+    # When writing your own agents and inheriting from the Agent class,
     # you should use agent.rng whenever you need to generate random numbers;
     # the same applies to your environments.
     # This is necessary to ensure reproducibility.